openmc-dev/openmc/docs/source/io_formats/settings.rst

    make

-You will now have a libsouce.so file in this directory, now point the library attribute of source to this file and you will be able to sample particles.
+You will now have a libsouce.so file in this directory, now point the library attribute of the source XML element to this file and you will be able to sample particles.

 .. _univariate: